robertmassaioli/qvdpautest/README.markdown

 ## Compile and run:

+Just open a terminal and type in the following commands.

-qmake ( or qmake-qt4 )
+    $ qmake   # or qmake-qt4
-make
+    $ make

-(SET POWERMIZER TO "Maximum Performance")
+NVidia users please SET POWERMIZER TO "Maximum Performance" in nvidia-settings.

+Then you should be able to run the test suite using:

     ./qvdpautest

+The results will appear once the test is complete.

 ## Questions and Comments